IamnotTanzania/quizzes/README.md

 # quizzes
-A challenge waiting for you
+A challenge waiting for you.
+(Actually it isn't waiting for you)
 ## How it works
 You'll see a bunch of message that looks like this: